 A radio host said “January is like Monday of the year” while we were returning from a day of skiing a few days ago.
 So true, because I keep making and craving chia pudding.
 You definitely won’t find me doing it on a weekend.
-On a weekend I recover from a crazy week in the kitchen and we survive on Alex’s cooking and organic quick prep Costco finds (frozen pre-cut veggies and fruit are the best!).
+On a weekend I recover from a crazy week in the kitchen and we survive on Alex’s cooking and organic quick prep Costco finds (I spill the beans in my Costco shopping list).

 I’m so happy Holidays are over!!!
 We had the best time at the local mountains tubing, sledding, snowshoeing, skiing and snowboarding but unfortunately it is time to make money again.
 Damn money… Otherwise, I wouldn’t mind skiing mid-week ever week while kids are at school.
 I posted many snow covered shots on Instagram so feel free to enjoy or hate the snow there.
 I’m not “snowed out” yet but I bet in March I will be ready for the beach which won’t happen till June but I can survive on hiking.

 So, I’m ready for the routine and to have control over my food in my kitchen.

 So, this banana chia pudding.
 I usually have it for breakfast or a snack.
 I like a variety of flavours and texture here that makes this chia seed pudding more of a guilt-free dessert.
 You can layer it with whatever mix-ins you wish.
 I chose a bit of chocolate chips, banana and cacao nibs to highlight the flavours of chocolate and banana even more.
 I know many people do not like cacao nibs because of the bitterness but you might like them mixed in this banana chia pudding.

 - 1 large banana, very ripe

 - 2 cups any milk (I used unsweetened almond milk)

 - 2 tbsp raw honey or maple syrup